Arjun Chakravarthy: Release and reception

 The film premiered at various film festivals in 2024 before being released theatrically on 29 August 2025.

 The Times of India rated it 3/5, noting strong technical work but predictable narrative turns.
 The Hindu felt that the film "tries too hard" to balance commercial drama with realism.
 OTTPlay described it as "a familiar sports drama elevated by heart and conviction".

+Followed by this, The movie was later released on Lionsgate Play and Amazon Prime Video on 7 October 2025 and also released on ETV Win on 27 November 2025.